zwbetz-gh/zwbetz/content/blog/check-if-an-element-exists-in-an-array-in-bash/index.md

 toc: false
 ---

 Why didn't I just use NodeJS or Python?
 Hey, you're getting distracted.
 That's not what this post is about.
-Just enjoy how hard someone else had to work to achive this in Bash.
+Just enjoy how hard someone else had to work to achieve this in Bash.

 <!--more-->